GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ---------------------------------

-A common application in many scientific disciplines involves plotting one or several time-series as as “wiggles” along tracks.
+A common application in many scientific disciplines involves plotting one or several time-series as as "wiggles" along tracks.
 Marine geophysicists often display magnetic anomalies in this manner, and seismologists use the technique when plotting individual seismic traces.
-In our example we will show how a set of Geosat sea surface slope profiles from the south Pacific can be plotted as “wiggles” using the `pswiggle <pswiggle.html>`_ program.
-We will embellish the plot with track numbers, the location of the Pacific-Antarctic Ridge, recognized fracture zones in the area, and a “wiggle” scale.
+In our example we will show how a set of Geosat sea surface slope profiles from the south Pacific can be plotted as "wiggles" using the `pswiggle <pswiggle.html>`_ program.
+We will embellish the plot with track numbers, the location of the Pacific-Antarctic Ridge, recognized fracture zones in the area, and a "wiggle" scale.
 The Geosat tracks are stored in the files ``*.xys``, the ridge in ``ridge.xy``, and all the fracture zones are stored in the multiple segment file ``fz.xy``.
 We extract the profile id (which is the first part of the file name for each profile)